rocket-pool/RPIPs/RPIPs/RPIP-71.md

 ### Withdrawal Queue

 - A Withdrawal Queue contract MUST exist to provide the interface for pool stakers to request exits at the protocol rate.
-- Starting 28 days after the upgrade that implements this RPIP and if `withdrawals_enabled = true`, the Withdrawal Queue MUST accept rETH deposits from users to create withdrawal requests.
+- Starting 28 days after the upgrade that implements this RPIP, the Withdrawal Queue MUST accept rETH deposits from users to create withdrawal requests.
 - The ETH value of the rETH at the time of a withdrawal request MUST be recorded.
 - Canceling a withdrawal request and exiting the queue SHALL NOT be possible.